pwa-builder/pwabuilder-windows-chromium-docs/image-recommendations.md

 Additionally, on Windows devices with high DPI and high resolution displays, Windows may enable a certain display scale by default.
 For example, on many Microsoft Surface laptops, a display scale of 200% or higher is enabled by default.

-Having icons icons for these sizes becomes more important as more devices ship with high density and high resolution displays.
+Having icons for these sizes becomes more important as more devices ship with high density and high resolution displays.

 ### Level 4: Tiles, display scales, and target sizes